 FODMAP notes for your low FODMAP curry

-As of August 2024, fennel (bulb only) is low FODMAP in 48g.
+Fennel (bulb only) is low FODMAP in 75g and up to 144g serves.
+In 145g serves per person, it contains moderate amounts of fructose.
 I used it in this recipe originally as a replacement for onion.
 It has an onion like texture and a sweet, mild flavour.
 However, these days I like to use a bunch of spring onion greens instead.
-They are lower FODMAP and give more flavour.
+They give a more bold onion flavour.

 Green capsicums/peppers are lower FODMAP than red ones.
-A low FODMAP serve is 75g and a moderate serve is 250g, after which it contains moderate fructans.
+A low FODMAP serve is 75g and up to 250g, after which it contains moderate fructans.
 So, one green capsicum is well within FODMAP limits.

-Common cabbage is low FODMAP in 75g.
+Common cabbage is low FODMAP in 75g serves and up to 193g serves.
+In 194g serves, it contains moderate amounts of fructans.
 This curry uses 250g.

 Adding flavour without onion or garlic